 Some companies focus on deploying all modules of the ERP system simultaneously, while others aim for certain high-priority modules or processes and add others later in stages.
 Some companies run old systems with new ERP implementations to minimize the risk, which adds to the overall project cost and reduces user productivity.

 Supporting ERP implementation after the deployment phase keeps users happy and ensures that businesses achieve the benefits.
 The project team will still be responsible for the ERP system, but now it will focus on user feedback and make system updates accordingly.
 Some configuration and additional deployment will be required when new features are added, and new staff must be trained on the system.

-If you have an on premise ERP system, you’ll have to install periodic software updates and require later hardware updates.
-But if you’re running a cloud-based ERP system, the vendor will update software automatically.
+If you have an on-premise ERP system, you’ll have to install periodic software updates and require later hardware updates.
+But if you’re running a cloud-based ERP system, the vendor will update the software automatically.

 Creating an ERP implementation plan with phases doesn’t guarantee success.
 It’s also important to follow the ERP implementation best practices with each phase.
 Best practices include:

 Don’t rush with the initial planning and recovery phase.
 This phase should develop a firm foundation for the entire project implementation by ensuring that the project is high-level and operates with a clear plan, allocated with adequate personnel and budget.

 - Support and Training